Review: Senran Kagura: Estival Versus [PC]

 Estival is also fully voice acted in the original Japanese, and it sounds like the actresses from previous entries all reprised their roles here.
 Voice acting has been a highlight in every entry in this series I’ve played, and Estival is no exception.
 The performers carry both the dramatic and the inane moments quite well, and do a great job breathing life into character interactions.

 The Senran Kagura series has quickly become a guilty pleasure of mine, and Estival Versus is definitely the pinnacle of the series thus far.
 An eclectic and varied cast, familiar gameplay with some much welcomed adjustments and expansions, and wonderful graphical presentation make this the entry to look at if its ever caught your interest.

 Camera issues do end up causing some not-insignificant problems during the fast-paced battles, though, and there’s still the issue of the occasional cutaway cutscene taking you out of the flow of battle.
 The inconsistent plot and tone overall is also a notable annoyance.

 If you’re a fan of the series, or have ever had a passing interest, Estival Versus is definitely a title to check out.
 If you’re not, the game still provides enough mindless beat-em-up fun that makes it worth a second glance.
 If you’re averse to blatant fanservice, though, you may want to stay far away.

-Review copy provided by Xseed Games.
+Review copy provided by Xseed Games for PC.
 Screenshots taken by reviewer.